cloudfoundry-attic/lattice-release/release/README.md

 - The `install/brain` script must be run on every Lattice brain with the `lattice.tgz` file as the first argument.
 - These may be run in any order.
-All of them are necessary to provision a collocated Lattice instance.
+All of them are necessary to provision a colocated Lattice instance.

 Other directories inside of the `install` directory contain infrastructure-specific patch scripts.
 - These scripts must be executed after the platform-independent install scripts described above.